sc3/sc3/README.md

 * We will be as diverse as Chicago.
 Everyone is welcome, whatever their skill level.
 * We will do outreach among people outside of the mainstream IT industry to recruit those excluded because of racial, gender, and generational bias.
+* We will prioritize and teach practical web development skills and fundamentals using popular, widely used tools, platforms, and standards.
 * We will release our software under free software licenses, primarily the GNU GPL version 3.
 * We will build web applications that investigate our city.
 * We will build open APIs when our software uses and processes data.
 * We will be governed by consensus by a group of 3 - 10 project maintainers.
 * We will do our best to get people stable, well-paid jobs.
+* We will make super friendly software.
 * We will have a blast.

 # Governance